tlevine/dada.pink/data/index.md

 > explanation of the nature and the properties of the world.
 It makes practical
 > applications possible.

+In data science we are usually concerned with addressing very specific issues, such as the specific practices of a particular company, rather than making general conclusions about the world at large, so we do not need the same degree as rigor as we would in an academic setting; we aim instead for speed and cost-effectiveness in our research.

 ### Quanitative abilities
-Data science is big on quantitative skills, and people who work in data science are classified based on their quantitative skills.
+In data science, we talk a lot about quantitative skills.
+The idealized data science work is thought to involve lots of math.
+We thus use phrases like "quantitative ability" or "analysis skills" to talk about a person's social status within the context of data science.

+Within the context of data science, people with higher social status are considered to have higher quantitative ability. ("Quantitative ability" might have a different meaning in other fields.)

-People usually define quantitative ability as having something to with a person's ability to do math and otherwise reason about numbers.
-This is the rhetoric, but in practice, a person is considered to have strong quantitative skills if most he or she meets most of the following criteria.
+Within the context of data science, a person is considered to have high quantitative abilities if he or she meets most of the following criteria.

 * He is male, or she conducts herself very masculinely.
+* He or she has a masters or doctoral degree in a science, technology, engineering, or math (STEM) field
 * She believes that her work is very sophisticated or complicated.
-* He or she presents her work in ways that are difficult for most people to understand.
+* He or she presents her work to people of high social class.

-* He or she has a masters or doctoral degree in a science, technology, engineering, or math (STEM) field
+To be clear, anyone who is working in the field of data needs to have some understanding of numbers in order to be useful, and that is *not* what people are talking about when they discuss "quantitative ability";
+"quantitative ability" is the data science jargon for social class.

 ## People in data
 Now that I have discussed the general field of data, I can tell you